agn453/Z80-MBC2-master/README.md

 memory banks for testing.

-* Added a zero checksum vector size to invokations of the DPH macro since all drives are permanently mmounted - in the VDISK module.
+* Added a zero checksum vector size to invokations of the DPH macro since all drives are permanently mounted - in the VDISK module.

 My modified Z80 sourcecode is in various .MAC modules and can be built into a system image by the BUILDZPR.SUB (which selects the ZPM3